NAR's Beginnings & Key Events

 When the traditional tax status of the independent contractor real estate salesperson came under attack by the IRS, NAR was instrumental in the enactment of a provision in the Revenue Act of 1978.
 The 1982 tax act provides a safe-harbor test for real estate sales people that, if satisfied, determines their status as independent contractors for federal tax purposes.

 More recently, the battle for full deductibility of health insurance premiums for self-employed real estate professionals, to be phased in over the next several years, has been passed and is now available.

 The taxation of real property is only one of many legislative and regulatory issues the Association has worked on over the decades — work which continues today.

-In addition to the award-winning service from Information Services, the National Association of REALTORS® offers members discounts on various products and services for business and home through the REALTOR® Benefits Program.
+In addition to the award-winning service from Member Support, the National Association of REALTORS® offers members discounts on various products and services for business and home through the REALTOR® Benefits Program.
 The National Association of REALTORS® actively works for its members in many ways to keep REALTORS® at the center of the real estate transaction—through lobbying efforts, public awareness campaigns and the nation’s largest real estate website, realtor.com®.

 The Association began keeping statistics on housing and property values as early as 1909.
 Its first statistical department was formed in 1917, and the first research department in 1920.
 The Association has provided statistical data for the support of its lobbying efforts and for use by various federal agencies since the early 1920s.
 The monthly Existing Home Sales report was started in 1968, and continues to be an important indicator of the nation's economic health.
 Today, NAR's Research group conducts surveys and prepares reports on the home buying and selling process, REALTOR® demographics, real estate firm structures, commercial property markets, and many other aspects of the real estate industry.